That's So Raven: Merchandising

 That's So Raven became a successful merchandising franchise during its run; the show's merchandise includes a series of novels, dolls, board games, lunch boxes, jewelry, a fragrance and a clothing range.
 A line of video games was also developed; two games were released on the Game Boy Advance and That's So Raven: Psychic on the Scene was released on the Nintendo DS on November 2, 2006.
 Soundtrack albums That's So Raven (2004) and That's So Raven Too!
 (2006) feature recordings by some of the cast and guest performers.
 By 2006, merchandise based on the series had grossed over $400 million.

+DVDs

 Spin-offs and adaptations

 In 2005, Disney ordered a film adaptation of That's So Raven alongside the program's fourth-season renewal, which was planned for a 2007 release.
 Van der Pol said in 2010 a script for the film had been written but that Raven-Symoné was too busy to be involved at the time of development.
 The plot would have depicted Raven starting a fashion line with Eddie and Chelsea in France.
 The film did not enter production.